py5coding/py5book/content/processing_mode.md

 There are several Python tasks you must address to use Processing Mode.

 First, you will need to add your compiled Java code to your classpath.
-This can be done one of three ways:
+This can be done in one of three ways:

 1. Explicitly adding the jars with [](/reference/py5tools_add_jars) or [](/reference/py5tools_add_classpath)
 2. Place your jar files in a `jars` directory that is a subdirectory of the current working directory